Previous

 For demo purposes, users can work with a predefined, Sample Workspace, which is configured to use virtual hardware.
 In this way, users can still experiment with various features of CAPP by selecting virtual robots and cameras.

-To start using actual (as opposed to virtual) hardware, make sure the hardware is connected to the same computer network (or a sub-network) as the computer you are using to control your PhotoRobot.
-Your camera must be connected to the computer via USB.
-Wireless connections are currently not supported.
+To start using actual (as opposed to virtual) hardware, first ensure the hardware is connected to the same computer network (or a sub-network) as the computer you are using to control your PhotoRobot.

-When adding a piece of hardware to a workspace, you can check whether it is online (and recognized by CAPP).
-To do this, look at the dot to the left of the name of the given piece of equipment.
-If it is recognized, the dot turns green, as seen in the following image.
+After connecting a piece of hardware (or camera) to a workspace, you can then check whether it is online (recognized by CAPP).
+To do this, inspect the dot to the left of the name of the given piece of equipment.
+If the device is recognized, the dot will be green:

 A gray color signalizes that the hardware was not recognized or is not turned on.
 For possible causes of this, please refer to the Troubleshooting PhotoRobot Manual.